onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_ImageDataProvider.md

+# Understanding the ImageDataProvider

-# Loading a local image or loading from data
+Loading a local image or loading from data.

 ## Overview

-Kingfisher can set images from a local data source, enabling the processing and management of local image data using Kingfisher's features, without requiring network downloads.
+Kingfisher supports setting images from a local data source, allowing you to leverage its features for processing and managing local image data, bypassing the need for network downloads.

+This allows for uniform API calls for both remote and local images, facilitating the reuse of familiar concepts, such as existing processors and cache serializers.

-### Image from Local File
+### Image from local file

-`LocalFileImageDataProvider` is a type conforming to `ImageDataProvider`.
-It is used to load an image from a local file URL:
+``LocalFileImageDataProvider`` is a type that conforms to ``ImageDataProvider``.
+It is specifically designed for loading images from local file URLs:

 ```swift
 let url = URL(fileURLWithPath: path)